 Find the right shape for you

-You might have spotted a beard you admire on an A-list celebrity (or an elderly fictional wizard) but wanting to emulate a style doesn’t mean it’s necessarily the right one for you.
-If you’ve got a narrow face structure with defined cheekbones, heavy growth is going to overpower it, so a shorter beard might do the trick – whereas a wider-shaped face will look proportionate to a big beard.
+You might have spotted a beard you admire on an A-list celebrity (or an elderly fictional wizard) but wanting to emulate a beard style doesn’t mean it’s necessarily the right one for you.
+If you’ve got a narrow face structure with defined cheekbones, heavy growth is going to overpower it, so a shorter beard might do the trick – whereas a wider face shape will look proportionate to a big beard.

 But a professional barber won’t just look at your cheeks and chin, they’ll take the whole picture into account.
 That’s where the hair on top of your head comes in.
-It needs to be of a length that will look right alongside your beard.
+It needs to be of a length that will look right alongside your beard shape.
 Try to think in opposites – a long beard should sit underneath a short, neat haircut, whereas a more stubbly beard lets you get away with having a longer head of hair.

 Trim it regularly

 Your beard’s not going to stay stylish for long if you don’t keep it in check.
 Not only does regular trimming help your beard to maintain the shape you’re looking for, but it stops the ends of hairs from getting too wiry and scratchy.
-A multi-purpose grooming tool like the Shave & Style Trimmer allows you to shave, trim and edge hair – equipping you for any and all styles.

 Decide how high you want your beard to sit on the sides of your face.
 Fully shave off any hairs that grow on the wrong side of this imaginary line, using a reliable razor like the Classic Double Edge Razor – with the standard shaving techniques that you’d use to shave any part of your face.